Thurston County Courthouse (Washington)

 The Thurston County Courthouse the Capitol Court Building in Olympia, Washington is the former headquarters of Thurston County.
 It was built in 1930 and has been listed on the National Register of Historic Places since 1981.
-In 1978, the court was relocated to Olympia's Westside; the building remained vacant until 1989 and completed renovations in 1991.
+In 1978, the court was relocated to Olympia's Westside; the building remained vacant until 1989 and renovations were completed in 1991.
 Since 1995, offices in the building have been leased by various government agencies and private businesses.

 Design

 The Art Deco style, reinforced concrete building has 50,000 ft2 of floor space and is made of Tenino sandstone.
 It is 4 stories tall, with a raised basement, a 2-story addition on each side, and topped with a rectangular tower.
 The foundation measures 184.5 ft by 84 ft.
 The primary contractor was Walter Boyer of Yakima.